Warranty, Care and Maintenance

 7. If curbing is damaged we will come back and make necessary repairs; however, there is a minimum charge for this service(see pricing).

 8. Cracking – Concrete curbing like any other type of concrete can and will crack.
 We try to control the cracking with expansion joints.
-If cracking does occur, it should be in the expansion joint , is important to note: Repairs can be difficult to make in colored concrete.
+If cracking does occur , it is important to note: Repairs can be difficult to make in colored concrete.
 It is impossible to get a perfect color match.
 Sometimes the “cure is worse than the ill”.
 A hairline crack is much less noticeable than a patch or discoloration in the curbing.
+Concrete typically takes 24 to 48 hours to dry enough for you to walk or drive on it.
+However, concrete drying is a continuous and fluid event, and usually reaches its full effective strength after about 30 days.
+Be careful the first month.

 10. Sealing is recommended every 1-2 years for overlay curbing to keep your curbing look new.
 The weather and sun wear the sealer over time and it becomes dull or faded.
 Charges apply for this, depending on footage and prep required.
 Please call or see pricing.
 The sealer that is used on your concrete during installation is a sealer with 20% solids; it slows down the curing process which helps prevent cracking.
 Although glossy at first, this sealer will result in a dull finish over time.
 To achieve a glossy finish, we can reapply a gloss concrete sealer to your curbing , ideally waiting until the initial 2 coats has worn off.
 The current charge for this service is $1.oo per foot and does not include any cleaning of the curb.
 For jobs older than 3 years that have never been resealed and require a second coat of sealer the charge is $1.50 per foot.